 I am left alone tonight. ...

 Sukiyaki had a taste which fits the feeling of young people, who were familiar with the music world very remote from the Japanese music tradition.
-The so-called "Utagoe movement" started in the post war Japan in relation to the labor union activities and young people got together and jointly saing cheerful and fresh songs from all over the world including many Russian folksongs, which are romantic but do not possess Japanese sentimentalism.
+The so-called "utagoe movement" started in the post war Japan in relation to the labor union activities.
+Young people gathered and sang together cheerful and fresh songs from all over the world.
+Because of its affinity to trade union, “utagoe movement” introduced many Russian folksongs, which are romantic and sentimental.

 Funaki sang in student uniform "Koko Sannen-sei" (Third grade high-school students) in 1963 and got an explosive support by teen agers.